alsabbag/wumpus-prolog/README.md

 ```

 ### assume_wumpus

+These rules assert facts about the Wumpus location.

+The following rule retracts any facts about the Wumpus at this location and then asserts there is no Wumpus at this location.
 ```
 assume_wumpus(no, L) :-
     retractall( isWumpus(_, L) ),
     assert( isWumpus(no, L) ),
     format('KB learn ~p - no Wumpus there!~n', [L]).
 ```
+The following rule retracts any facts about the Wumpus at this location and then asserts there is a Wumpus at this location.
 ```
 assume_wumpus(yes, L) :-
     %wumpus_healthy, % Will be included ...